MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 This article exposes considerations about data management and analytics that will affect your broader strategy.

-## Prioritize business outcomes that you want your data strategy to achieve
+## Prioritize business outcomes for your data strategy

 It's key to align your data strategy with your business outcomes.
 Having a successful data strategy will give you a competitive advantage.
 Most business outcomes can be classified under one or more of these four categories: